wp-plugins/wpvm/readme.txt

 *WPVM* version 2 is an almost complete rewrite of the original code.

+*We are still in beta phase* - Please do not rate the plugin based on potential errors, but report them to the forum instead.
+Thanks in advance.

 = Translations =

 Join the <a href="https://www.transifex.com/projects/p/wpvm/">WPVM translations project</a> for WPVM and start translating.